0/irssi-rainbow-parens/README.md

 ## Usage

 1. Type something in irssi.
-2. Hit your binding for `/rainbow-parens-toggle` (meta-R (ie. alt-R or esc-R) in the above example).
+2. Hit your binding for `/rainbow-parens-toggle` (meta-R (ie. alt-shift-r or esc-shift-r) in the above example).

 ## Examples